-My wife got a random message from a guy she’s never met on Facebook and her immediate response to the message was ‘What an idiot’.
+My second ex-wife got a random message from a guy she’s never met on Facebook and her immediate response to the message was ‘What an idiot’.

 You can see the message below – I’ve blurred identifying the guy, for the sake of a little privacy.

 Does this really look like the way you’d like to be contacted, for some potential Facebook dating relationship?

 It’s an interesting message to read and my analysis of it is that it will certainly gain the guy quite a lot of attention from a number of ladies … and here’s why I think that.